hwdsl2/docker-ipsec-vpn-server/README.md

 The same VPN account can be used by your multiple devices.
 However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only [IPsec/XAuth mode](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients-xauth.md).
 Also, your server must run the [latest version](https://github.com/hwdsl2/docker-ipsec-vpn-server#update-docker-image) of this Docker image.

-For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)/[GCE](https://cloud.google.com/compute/docs/networking#firewalls)), open UDP ports 500 and 4500 for the VPN.
+For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)/[GCE](https://cloud.google.com/compute/docs/vpc/firewalls)), open UDP ports 500 and 4500 for the VPN.

 Before editing any VPN config files, you must first [start a Bash session](https://github.com/hwdsl2/docker-ipsec-vpn-server#bash-shell-inside-container) in the running container.

-If you wish to add, edit or remove VPN user accounts, see [Manage VPN Users](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/manage-users.md).
-Please note: After editing the VPN config files, you must also comment out the relevant sections in `/opt/src/run.sh`, to avoid losing your changes on container restart.
+If you wish to add, edit or remove VPN user accounts, see [Manage VPN Users](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/manage-users.md). **Important:** After editing the VPN config files, you must also comment out the relevant sections in `/opt/src/run.sh`, to avoid losing your changes on container restart.

 Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN connection is active.
 If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in `/opt/src/run.sh` with the new servers.
 Then restart the Docker container.